 Highlights of China’s might

 To celebrate the birthday of the People’s Liberation Army (PLA) last week, a military parade was held at the Zhurihe training base in the Inner Mongolia Autonomous Region.
-Here are some of the highlights that netizens are feasting on:
+Click and feast, if you’re so inclined.

 Cover image from Xinhua